-gtd healthcare (gtd) is a not for profit provider of primary care, urgent care and out-of-hours dental services across areas of Greater Manchester, Lancashire and Merseyside.
+gtd healthcare (gtd) is a not for profit provider of primary care, urgent care and out-of-hours dental services across areas of Greater Manchester, Lancashire, Merseyside and Buxton, Derbyshire.

 These services enable gtd to offer 24/7 health care with a focus on supporting patient care in the community wherever possible.
 As a result, gtd needs to collect, store and use personal data every day, such as medical records, personnel records and computerised information.
 This data is used by many people in the course of their work.

 gtd works with other health and social care providers to deliver a more joined up way of meeting the needs of the population.
 This means that, where appropriate, we may provide other people looking after you with information about the care you have received whilst using our services or ask for information about the care they provide.

 The main benefits are:

 Where there is a justifiable basis to do so, your information may also be shared with other organisations such as the police.